AsyncDisplayKit/Documentation/docs/_docs/text-node.md

 `ASTextNode` is AsyncDisplayKit's main text node and can be used any time you would normally use a `UILabel`.
 It includes full rich text support and is a subclass of `ASControlNode` meaning it can be used any time you would normally create a UIButton with just its titleLabel set.

 ### Basic Usage
-ASTextNode's interface should be familiar to anyone who's used a UILabel.
+`ASTextNode`'s interface should be familiar to anyone who's used a `UILabel`.
 The first difference you may notice, is that text node's only use attributed strings instead of having the option of using a plain string.

 <div class = "highlight-group">
 <span class="language-toggle"><a data-lang="swift" class="swiftButton">Swift</a><a data-lang="objective-c" class = "active objcButton">Objective-C</a></span>